The Ballad of John and Yoko: Writing

 Lennon wrote the song while he and Ono were on their honeymoon in Paris.
-It describes the events of the couple's wedding, in March 1969, and highly publicised honeymoon activities, including their "Bed-In" at the Amsterdam Hilton Hotel and their demonstration of "bagism".
+It described the events of the couple's wedding and their highly publicised honeymoon activities, including their "bed-in" at the Amsterdam Hilton Hotel and their demonstration of "bagism".
 In an interview with Alan Smith of the NME published in May 1969, Lennon described it as "Johnny B. Paperback Writer"; in a 1980 interview, he said it was "a piece of journalism".

-Lennon took the song to Paul McCartney at the latter's home in St John's Wood, London, on 14 April, eager to record it that evening.
-Recalling the controversy engendered by Lennon's "more popular than Jesus" remarks in 1966, McCartney was alarmed at the references to Christ in the new song but agreed to assist Lennon.
-Ono later said: "Paul knew that people were being nasty to John, and he just wanted to make it well for him.
+Lennon took the song to Paul McCartney at McCartney's home in St John's Wood, London, on 14 April, eager to record it that evening.
+Recalling the controversy caused by Lennon's "more popular than Jesus" remarks in the US in 1966, McCartney was alarmed by the references to Christ in the new song, but agreed to assist Lennon.
+Ono said later: "Paul knew that people were being nasty to John, and he just wanted to make it well for him.
 Paul has a very brotherly side to him."

 Recording

-Lennon and McCartney recorded the song without their bandmates George Harrison, who was abroad, and Ringo Starr, who was filming The Magic Christian.
-McCartney recalled that Lennon was so convinced the song had to be recorded immediately, he was "on heat, so to speak".
+Lennon and McCartney recorded the song with producer George Martin at EMI's Abbey Road Studios without their bandmates George Harrison, who was abroad, and Ringo Starr, who was filming The Magic Christian.
+McCartney recalled that Lennon was so convinced the song had to be recorded immediately that he was "on heat, so to speak".
 Reflecting the unusual situation, the session tapes include the following exchange:

 Lennon (on guitar): "Go a bit faster, Ringo."